Multi-Organ Transplantation in Hyderabad

 |Dr. Sanjay Sinha||View Doctor's Profile|

-The Apollo Transplant Institutes (ATI) is one of the world's largest and most comprehensive solid transplant programs.
-ATI offers a host of state of the art services which include peritoneal and hemo-dialysis, management of liver disease, management of kidney disease, liver and kidney transplantation, corneal transplantation,gastroenterology, endoscopic procedures, GI surgery, pediatric gastroenterology and pediatric transplant services.
+We always move ahead with the latest advancements in medical sciences and technologies.
+The Apollo Transplant Institutes (ATI) is a unique hub for services like peritoneal and hemodialysis, management of liver disease, management of kidney disease, liver and kidney transplantation, heart transplantation, corneal transplantation, gastroenterology, endoscopic procedures, GI surgery, pediatric gastroenterology and pediatric transplant services in Hyderabad.

 All our Transplant centers are equipped with :